neelsmith/papyrus_to_pixels/docs/oldnews/index.md

+- Co-curricular event, **April 9, 6:00**, Rehm Auditorium (Smith Hall): "AI and coding in liberal arts research".
+See [instructions](./shared-resources/panel/) for  required assignment in conjunction with this event.
 - Reminder: [formal project proposals](./project/stage2/) are due **Mar.
 26** at noon
 - **Friday, Mar.
 22**: I'll be out of town for the Classical Association of New England Annual Meeting: no drop-in hours today.
 - **Mar.
 21**: [Lab 4 instructions](./labs/lab4/) available